Nightblade/pob-dict/README.md

 * If it's spelled correctly and used in:
   * the Path of Exile game: `poe-dict.txt`.
   * the POB source code / git repository: `pob-dict.txt`.
-* If it's spelled *incorrectly* but you don't want to be warned about it: `ignore-dict.txt`  Please try to make these as specific as possible to eliminate unwanted false negatives in future.
+* If it's spelled *incorrectly* but you don't want to be warned about it: `ignore-dict.txt`   Please try to make these as specific as possible to eliminate unwanted false negatives elsewhere.

 Examples:
 | Word            | Dictionary          | Reason